Initialization

 Tip

-Initialization without Parameters
+Initialization Without Parameters

 function with a selector, using default settings.
-In this case, the plugin will apply standard values: a height of 250 pixels, animation duration of 300 ms, and button texts <span>Read More</span>
+In this case, the plugin applies standard values: a height of 250 pixels, a 300ms animation, and button texts <span>Read More</span>

 and <span>Close</span>